 Afzal was born in Pakistan, and moved to the UK in 1971 when he was adopted out of poverty as a child.
 He worked as a labourer in a cotton mill, a bus driver and a Greater Manchester Police Officer, before qualifying as a solicitor and becoming a partner at his own firm.
 In 2000 he was elected to Manchester City Council, rising to become the first Asian Lord Mayor of the city (receiving the Co-op ‘Mayor of the Year’ award – a first for Manchester), and was later a member of the council’s Executive.
 Prior to being elected as Member of Parliament, Afzal was a Member of the European Parliament for North West England, serving as Vice President of the Committee on Security and Defence (2014-2017)

 In 2008 Afzal was awarded a CBE for his work on community cohesion, inter-faith and local government.
-In March of 2018, Afzal was awarded the Sitara-i-Quaid-i-Azam, Pakistan’s highest civilian honour, by President Mamnoon Hussain, recognising his contribution to the well-being of the people of Pakistan, particularly in the diaspora, and to Pakistani-British relations.
+In March of 2018, he was awarded the Sitara-i-Quaid-i-Azam, Pakistan’s highest civilian honour, by President Mamnoon Hussain, recognising his contribution to the well-being of the people of Pakistan, particularly in the diaspora, and to Pakistani-British relations.
 He holds honorary doctorates from the Government College University in Lahore (philosophy) and Mirpur University of Science and Technology (law).